tmetsch/python-dtrace/README.md

     def simple_chew(self, cpu):
         pass

-The DTraceConsumer has a run_script function which will run a provided DTrace script for some time or till it is finished.
+The DTraceConsumer has a *run_script* function which will run a provided DTrace script for some time or till it is finished.
 The time on how long it is run can be provided as parameter just like the script.
 During the DTrace chew, chewrec and the out callbacks are called.
-When the run is finished the aggregation will be walked.
+When the run is finished the aggregation will be walked - Thus you can aggregate for 3 seconds and than see the results.

 There also exists and DTraceConsumerThread which can be used to continuously run DTrace in the background.
 This might come in handy when you want to